 Do you have hours on end to hunt through the internet or read book after book, just to figure out what is good marriage advice, what isn’t, and what will solve your marital problems?
-Well, I’ve made that my fulltime job.
-I’ve already done a lot of serious research for you, and am still at it.
+Well, I’ve already done a lot of serious research for you.

 There is a lot of well-meaning, but useless, advice being offered, from friends to magazine articles to books to internet forums.
 Don’t go there.
 You don’t need the distraction.
 What good can come from hearing “It’s time to move on,” or “Do you really want this marriage,” when your goal is to make the marriage you’ve got be happy, strong, and healthy?
 Too many people are willing to give up on a relationship that presents a challenge, and they are only too willing to have you think the same way.
 They do not have what you are looking for.
 You need reliable information, and a guide who wants what you want, to help you with your marital problems and to stop a divorce.
 I’ll filter out the pap and show you the good advice so you can get a terrific marriage.